FatihBozik/ocp8-study-guide/advanced-class-design/README.md

 #### Private Interfaces

 The interface itself does not have to be `public`, though.
-Just line any inner class, an inner interface can be `private`.
+Just like any inner class, an inner interface can be `private`.
 This means that interface can only be referred to within the current outer class.

 ```java
 public class CaseOfPrivateInterface {